Recruiting skilled and motivated salespeople is vital to help your business bring in new customers and grow.

 Consider your own role in the sales process

 - Be objective.
-If you are not confident selling, it is likely to be more effective to employ experienced salespeople to do it for you.
-They will be skilled at creating and closing deals.
+If you are not confident selling yourself, you will need to employ experienced salespeople to do it for you.
+They will be skilled at generating and closing sales leads.

 - Your time may be better spent focusing on the strategic development of the business and other key tasks.